 The award scheme can be entered through participating schools, a recognised sponsor organisation or directly by individuals through the project team.
-Enrolment is between January and the beginning of March and the submission date for the folder of evidence is the end of October each year.
+Enrolment is between September and the beginning of December each year, the submission date for the folder of evidence is the Friday before the end of the school summer break each year.

 There is also a page attached that your parents need to see if you are thinking of participating in the award scheme.